 - Go to Menu > Analytics.

 - Navigate to Reports.

 - On the left, click Google Ads.

 - View the report.

-Note: A question mark (?) next to the cost or average CPC in Google Ads report marks values with mixed currencies.
-When you merge Google Ads accounts with different currencies, data about cost and average CPC are inaccurate.
-Piwik PRO can’t change currencies, so you see summed up values for various currencies in reports.
+Note: The question mark (?) next to cost or average CPC in the Google Ads report indicates values in different currencies.
+When linking Google Ads accounts with different currencies, the cost and average CPC figures are inaccurate.
+Piwik PRO cannot change currencies, so you see summed values for different currencies in your reports.

 - If you want to see two dimensions in a single view, click + and choose a dimension.